What is spirulina?

 Wild-grown spirulina sustains flamingos in the East African Rift Valley lakes and has the strength and ability to thrive in conditions where other algae cannot grow (e.g. the high pH).

-One of the common attributes that vegetables (like those described above) and plants share is their cell wall being made of cellulose.
+One of the common attributes that vegetables (like those described above) and plants share is that their cell walls are made of cellulose.

 As you know, humans cannot digest cellulose (like chlorella, for example) because we don’t produce the appropriate enzymes meant to break down those relevant molecular links called Beta Acetal.
 The latter is building the cellulose molecular structure and making the plant’s cell wall, which humans cannot digest.